-- Smart metering enables us to reduce the number of times our vehicles need to mobilize and avoids vehicular emissions.
+- Smart metering enables us to reduce the number of times our vehicles need to mobilize, which helps reduce vehicular emissions.

 - Renewable energy generation sources emit fewer air pollutants where they are located.

-- Accelerated leak detection and repair means a faster response to fugitive emissions of methane.
+- Accelerated leak detection and repairs help reduce fugitive emissions of methane.

-- Transitioning to a cleaner energy future means infrastructure growth opportunities.
+- Transitioning to a cleaner energy future creates infrastructure growth opportunities.

 - Renewable Natural Gas feed-in tariffs in Indiana, Minnesota and Texas create new revenue streams for existing businesses and tax levies for government.

-Our customers and communities will be more resilient:
+Our energy delivery system will be more resilient:

-- Smart metering enables us to perform data analytics to achieve more precise outage identification and quicker resolution.
+- Smart metering enables us to perform data analytics to improve outage identification and facilitate quicker resolution.

-- Digital solutions result in operational resiliency and reduce service disruption.
+- Digital solutions enhance operational resiliency and reduce service disruption.

-- Upgraded substations can withstand more extreme precipitation and flooding.
+- Upgraded substations will be more resistant to extreme precipitation and flooding.

 - Underground Transmission and Distribution can withstand more severe weather events.